bvarner/varnerized_prusa_i3/README.md

 I'll be using the 'gitflow' strategy to track minor revisions to existing machine designs.

 # 1.1.1 - Lack Table Enclosure.
-Following the [prusaprinters blog post](https://blog.prusaprinters.org/cheap-simple-3d-printer-enclosure/) on building an inexpensive (hah!) enclosure for your printer I recently picked up a couple of IKEA LACK tables.
+Following the [prusaprinters blog post](https://blog.prusaprinters.org/cheap-simple-3d-printer-enclosure/) on building an inexpensive (hah!) enclosure for your printer I recently picked up a couple of Ikea LACK tables.
 After getting local quotes for producing the 440x440 and 440x220 acrylic panels, I opted to buy a set from a vendor on Amazon who could beat the locally sourced prices.

 * Printed Parts